 Is a 12V Impact Driver Enough?

-Many professionals and enthusiasts own 18V impact drivers but rarely use the tool’s full capacity.
-For this reason, these same users often own 12-volt varieties as well.
-While they are smaller and have less torque, they are still incredibly useful tools to own.
+Many professionals and DIYers own 18V impact drivers but rarely need to use the tool at its full capacity.
+For this reason, 12-volt drivers have also become popular.
+Although they are smaller and generate less torque, they still have plenty of power for general screwing and drilling.

-12V impact drivers are better at driving self-tapping screws into metal and 3-inch diameter screws into wood.
-They are quite handy when using drywall screws.
-They also do an excellent job of driving short depth screws into masonry and wood.
+12V impact drivers are best suited for driving self-tapping screws into metal and 3-inch diameter screws into wood.
+They are also very useful for inserting drywall screws if you don’t have a screw gun.
+They do an excellent job of driving short screws into masonry and wood.

-Modern 12-volt impact drivers can perform 80 percent of your daily tasks, so why drag around all the extra weight of an 18-volt impact driver.
+Modern 12-volt impact drivers will be able to perform the majority of these tasks around the home, so there is no point in carrying around the extra weight of an 18-volt impact driver.